-After the Pre-Adverse Action Notice and the copy of the summary of their rights is sent, the employer should not immediately proceed further to deny employment.
-Applicants must be presented with reasonable time and opportunity to question the correctness or comprehensiveness of the information stated in the report.
+After the delivery of the pre-adverse action notice and a copy of their summary of rights is sent, the employer should not immediately proceed with a decision.
+Applicants must be allowed a reasonable amount of time to question the accuracy of the information presented in their consumer report.

-Although the FCRA does not define what is ‘reasonable time’, the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) state that at least 5 business days should be given to the applicant.
-Certain courts do mention a 10-day timeframe.
-However, in this type of case, it is prudent to check with your state for any existing laws.
+Although the FCRA does not define how much time is a “reasonable amount,” the Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) state that at least 5 business days should be given to the applicant.
+This could give the applicant adequate time to communicate with the employer or initiate a formal dispute, if necessary.

-Pre-Adverse Action Notice is vital to avoid an applicant from being a part of a negative employment action based on incorrect information in the background check report.
-So, to ensure fairness, an opportunity to present some evidence regarding the inaccuracy of information is essential.
+A pre-adverse action notice process is necessary to avoid situations where a candidate becomes part of a negative employment action based on incorrect information in the background check report.
+To ensure fairness, an opportunity to speak to the information in their report is essential.

 What happens when the applicant claims the inaccuracy of information but offers no proof?

-In this type of scenario, the law states that the employer must grant a fair opportunity to the applicant to refute the facts included in the information.
-Furthermore, the applicant must be allowed to lodge a complaint with the CRA.
+In this type of scenario, the law states that the employer must grant a fair opportunity to the applicant to refute the information returned in their consumer report.
+Furthermore, the applicant must be allowed to file a dispute with the CRA.